top of page

 I am a qualified humanistic therapist providing counselling (short-term) and psychotherapy (longer-term) for individuals over the age of 18.
 I am an Accredited member of the British Association for Counselling and Psychotherapy (BACP).

-I focus on the Gestalt and Existential approaches to therapy, which you can read about in more detail on the next page.
-My approach primarily explores your here-and-now experience and its relationship with your environment, relationships, past experiences, and the realities of being human.
-It can help you creatively manage a decision, event or crisis, or explore deeper aspects of yourself and your relationships.
-It is informal, honest, empathic, and sometimes playful and experimental.
-It explores how you notice and meet your needs, or ignore them to protect yourself.
-It expands your flexibility and choice to be different, sometimes contradictory things (strong and vulnerable, serious and funny, solitary and sociable), allowing you to be adaptive in a changing world.
+My style is informal, honest, empathic, and sometimes experimental.
+It helps explore how you notice and meet your needs, or ignore them to protect yourself.
+It invites you to expand your flexibility to be different, sometimes contradictory things (strong and vulnerable, serious and funny, solitary and sociable), allowing you to be adaptive in a changing world.

 I am a founding member of Rampion Counselling & Psychotherapy, a collective of LGBTQ-affirmative therapists in Brighton: www.rampioncounselling.org.uk